AshMudaly/RS1/README.md

-Sure!
-Below is a README file template that you can use for your GitHub project.
-Feel free to modify it according to your specific project details.

----

 # UR3e TSP Motion Planning and Visualization

 This project aims to control a **Universal Robots UR3e** robotic arm using **ROS 2** (Humble) and Python.
 The arm performs a motion planning task where it traces a path in a circular trajectory.
 Additionally, this project integrates a variation of the **Traveling Salesman Problem (TSP)**, specifically an **Asymmetric TSP (ATSP)** solver, to optimize the sequence in which the arm visits a set of waypoints.
 The motion of the arm is visualized in **RViz** for better understanding and demonstration.